Learn Spanish with Bachata Music with these 23 Song Recommendations (Full Translations Included!)

 At its heart, the track celebrates selfless affection.
 Royce wants the person he loves to wake up happy, feel fearless, and never lack anything.
 The chorus repeats his heartfelt goal: “Yo sólo quiero darte un beso… Quiero que no te falte nada.”
 In other words, he does not just want to love; he wants his love to be a gift that fills every corner of his partner’s world.
 The upbeat rhythm keeps the mood fun and danceable, turning this passionate promise into a feel-good anthem you can sway to under the stars.

-Romeo Santos, Marc Anthony
+Romeo Santos, Santana

 16. Te Extraño (I Miss You)